DoumanAsh/opusic-sys/README.md

 This crate has the same license requirements as C source code.

+All modifications to the source code are described in [opus.patch](https://github.com/DoumanAsh/opusic-sys/blob/master/opus.patch)

 ## Setup

 If the `OPUS_LIB_DIR` environment variable is set, it will be searched for the opus